stochastixyz/stochastixyz.github.io/AzureIPSecTOpfSense/AzureIPSecTOpfSense.md

 * On the left panel click `All Resources`
 * From the Menu that appears, click on your Existing Virtual Network
-* On the Submenu, click on `Subnets` to view the currently created subnets.
+* On the sub-menu, click on `Subnets` to view the currently created subnets.
 * On the top right panel you will see a plus sign labeled  `Gateway Subnet`.
-* Click the plus sign to create a new Gateway Subnet.
+* Click the plus sign to create a new `Gateway Subnet`.

 ![](pics/Adding gateway subnet1.png)

 * The name is grayed out so you will not be able to change it.
-* Choose an address range within the Address Space you set up when creating your Virtual Network, but different than your first Subnet.
+* Choose an address range within the Address Space you set up when creating your Virtual Network, but different than your first subnet.

 ![](pics/Adding gateway subnet2.png)